dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 #### Changes:

 * **Replaced all Font Awesome icons with Material Design Icons, so FA is no longer included in my theme.
 If you use rooms with Font Awesome (FAS/FAR) icons you need to replace them with Material Design (MDI) icons!!
 (If you want to use FA icons, please look [here](../how-tos/how-to-choose-icon.md)).**
+* Created Dwains Collapse Card.
+I removed the swipe card from the header, now too many (state) items will collapse and can be toggled with an chevron up/down button.
+The swipe card plugin is no longer used and loaded by default!
 * Changed some translation loadings, because from HA 0.109 its changed.
 * Added option to have house information favorites on the homepage.
 * Removed Mini Graph Cards so the plugin is no longer needed.
 I  now use the default HA sensor card.